uhurutek/openai-connect-nodeapp/README.md

 ## Overview

-The OpenAI Connect Node.js App is an open-source project designed to serve as a simple interface for interacting with OpenAI's GPT (Generative Pre-trained Transformer) models.
+The OpenAI Connect Node App is an open-source project designed to serve as a simple interface for interacting with OpenAI's GPT (Generative Pre-trained Transformer) models.
 The app facilitates threaded conversations, allowing users to engage in dynamic and context-aware interactions.

 ## Prerequisites